 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency spot rate prevailing on the balance sheet date.
-Foreign exchange gains and losses resulting from the settlement of foreign currency transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in the income statement.
+Foreign exchange gains and losses resulting from the settlement of foreign currency transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognised in the income statement.